Scotland celebrates the Coronation of King Charles

 Jessica added: "And porridge for breakfast".

-On Saturday more than 100 Gordonstoun students volunteered to start the day with a morning run and open water swim.
+More than 100 Gordonstoun students volunteered to start the official Coronation day with a morning run and open water swim.

 The activity by the King's former school was inspired by a daily timetable from the 1960s, which was recently discovered in the school archive.